YehEmily/ExercisesInC/homeworks/homework01.md

 you get might look very different.
 Why?

 I'm guessing the process for checking whether a variable name is correct (or at least already defined) is different from the process for checking whether a function name is correct (or at least refers to a function that already exists).
 Checking whether a variable name is correct probably (always???) means checking within the file that is being executed, while checking whether a function name is correct probably means checking within the file, then in any external libraries that are used within the file.

+Variable names are checked in prepocessing(?) step; function names are checked in compile step.

 7) What is a segmentation fault?